RyanBard/nginx-examples/path-rewrites/README.md

 Ex.

-Caller's request would look like this:
+Caller's request to nginx would look like this:

 ```
 GET /connector-service-1/abc